 This ridiculing only pushed us harder into the music’s embrace and because it was underground and not accepted by the masses, we didn’t get as much trouble or fights as other genres attracted at the raves because everyone was here for the music.
 It wasn’t to say that it wasn’t there but generally the worst thing that could happen to you if you accidentally bumped into someone at a rave was a handshake and a smile, an apology back or most likely a big old pilled-up hug!

 The speed of the music and the often cartoon and fairground-esque melodies were the main barrier to entry for many and thankfully, mainstream acceptance.
-Whilst many teenagers wanted to be grown-ups, we didn’t, and we embraced our youth, because after all, you’re only young once.
+Whilst many teenagers were racing ahead to be grown-ups, we weren’t so much, and we embraced our youth, because after all, you’re only young once.

-With Happy Hardcore, you could either handle it or you couldn’t and its thanks to this tempo that made it a pretentious free environment.
+With Happy Hardcore, you could either handle it or you couldn’t and its thanks to this tempo barrier being in effect that made it a pretentiousness free environment.
 It wasn’t about looking good, it was about feeling good inside.
 Evil looks and ‘OMG what is that person wearing’ never came to the fore because we were too busy dancing and having a collective good time and pulling a moody pout whilst Toytown is blasting away would be met with mirth as someone having a weird gurning moment.

-Looking back at when it came to prominence, the mid-90’s was a time when if you went out on Saturday night in town you couldn’t get in anywhere if you weren’t wearing shoes, trousers or a shirt, stuff that!
+Looking back at when it came to prominence, the mid to late 90’s was a time when if you went out on Saturday night in town you couldn’t get in anywhere if you weren’t wearing shoes, trousers or a shirt, stuff that!
 Who wants to dance in shoes!
 Going for a night out shouldn’t be like going to wedding!